Buying and Selling

 On the other hand, if you are the borrower in danger of losing your property, we are there for you too.
 If you just need some more time or if this foreclosure is unjust, we can assist you and counsel you and represent you vigorously in defending your rights.

 A partition action occurs when a property is held jointly but the two or more people are unable to agree as to a resolution of the property.
 It might be that one person has excluded the other, or simply the various joint tenants have differing goals and differing claims that cannot be resolved.
 Partition action resolves these issues and gives everyone what they are entitled to under the law.
-Our attorneys at Trinity Law, can represent you in prosecuting or defending a partition action.
+Our real estate lawyers at Trinity Law can represent you in prosecuting or defending a partition action.